Parta/smallbackendproject/README.md

 - Create a login endpoint for your platform.
 - create endpoint(s) to get the Brands data.

-Frontend rules:
+Frontend:
-The application will need to be made with a Backbone framework.
+- The application will need to be made with a Backbone framework.
 We require the creation of 2 pages
 - A login page
 - A page to display or graph